Teaser Out For '3 Body Problem', Sci-fi Drama From 'Game Of Thrones' Creators

-Los Angeles, June 18 (IANS) At long last, Netflix has revealed the first footage of ‘3 Body Problem’, its highly anticipated sci-fi epic from ‘Game of Thrones’ creators David Benioff and D.B.
-Weiss — their first large-scale project at the streamer since signing a mega overall deal in 2019 — and Alexander Woo, reports ‘Variety’.
+At long last, Netflix has revealed the first footage of ‘3 Body Problem’, its highly anticipated sci-fi epic from ‘Game of Thrones’ creators David Benioff and D B Weiss – their first large-scale project at the streamer since signing a mega overall deal in 2019 – and Alexander Woo, reports ‘Variety’.

 Based on the book series by Cixin Liu, the eight-episode drama, which recently wrapped up production, will be launched in January 2024.